… by Press TV, Tehran

 The ministry said Iran’s missile program is an inalienable right of its nation under the international law and the United Nations Charter.
 The Islamic Republic has always stressed that its military might poses no threat to other countries and is in line with the country’s plan to boost its deterrence power.

-Posted by Jim W. Dean, Managing Editor on February 9, 2017, With 671 Reads Filed under Government & Politics.
+Posted by Jim W. Dean, Managing Editor on February 9, 2017, With 674 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.